marcos-zuniga-ituarte/marcos-zuniga-ituarte/README.md

 ### **Professional Piano Studies — Arturo Soria Conservatory (Madrid) & CMUS (A Coruña)**
 **2018 – 2024**
-- Completed the Elementary Degree with **Honors** in Madrid.
+- Completed the Elementary Degree with **Honors** in Arturo Soria Conservatory.
-- Studied up to the 3rd year of the Professional Degree.
+- Studied up to the 3rd year of the Professional Degree in CMUS.

 ### **Science Baccalaureate — IES Antares (Madrid) & Hogar Sta.
 Margarita (A Coruña)**
 **2021 – 2023**